 On scorching summer days, you want your RV to be a retreat from the heat, but keeping your RV cool when it’s hot outside can be a challenge.
 To help you stay cool and comfortable during the sunny season, check out these tips and tricks to turn your tin can in the sun into a refreshing oasis under the sun!

 Where you park your RV will play a huge factor in determining its internal temperatures, so park in the shade whenever possible.
-If you’re staying in a campground, don’t be afraid to request a shaded campsite.
+When traveling to hot destinations, we usually do one of two things: refer to a campground map when making a reservation and choose a site with trees for shade, or we call to ask which sites offer shade and choose one of those.
+Unfortunately, these sites are usually the most popular, so they go fast.
 Try to position your RV so that the midday sun will shine on the side of your unit with the least amount of window area.
-Deploy and pitch your awing to provide additional shaded protection to your RV.
+Deploy and pitch your awning to provide additional shaded protection to your RV.
 You can also use tarps and sun screens to maximize shade.
 Block out the sun’s rays by keeping your blinds down and your curtains closed inside the rig.
 Covering your windows and skylights with reflective bubble insulation will dramatically help in deflecting the heat away from your RV even more.

 Generate Air Circulation

 Cooking inside of your RV can make for some pretty uncomfortable conditions, especially when the weather is hot and muggy.
 To avoid this, do your cooking outside whenever possible.
-Utilize your barbecue or the campfire as much as you can, and plan for foods that will compliment the high temperatures, like fresh fruits and veggies.
+Utilize your grill, exterior camp kitchen, or the campfire as much as you can, and plan for foods that will compliment the high temperatures, like fresh fruits and veggies.
 It can also be a smart idea to cook extra food intentionally, and then eat the leftovers later.
-Not only will this generate less heat, but it will use up less of your electricity.
+Not only will this generate less heat, but it will use up less of your electricity or propane.

 Add-Ons & Upgrades

-- Vent Covers: These inexpensive covers are easy to install and they allow you to promote ventilation even when it’s raining outside.
+- Vent Covers: These inexpensive covers are an easy DIY install and they allow you to promote ventilation even when it’s raining outside.